 Working Group Proposals

-Proposal 1-A: The Commission should modify Rule 21 to change the Screen Q exemption size threshold from 500 kW net export to 1 MVA nameplate capacity
+Proposal 1-A: The Commission should modify Rule 21 to change the Screen Q exemption size threshold from 500 kW to 1 MVA

 Status: Consensus on the core proposal.
 IREC objects to measuring system size by nameplate capacity instead of net export.
 TURN wishes to make clear that if there are any ratepayer cost impacts, they could be addressed in Phase 2 of this proceeding.